MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 ```

 We can now use the data.frame() to create a dataframe, which we’ll call
 data.
-This dataframe has two variables: party and polls.
+This dataframe has two variables: the name of the commissioner and
+their age.

 ``` r
 data <- data.frame(name_commissioner = commissioners,